Tommy Edman Preview, Player Props: Cardinals vs. Pirates

-The St. Louis Cardinals, including Tommy Edman and his .564 slugging percentage over his past 10 games, take on starting pitcher Johan Oviedo and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.
+The St. Louis Cardinals, including Tommy Edman and his .500 slugging percentage over his past 10 games, take on starter Luis Ortiz and the Pittsburgh Pirates at PNC Park, Wednesday at 12:35 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Pirates.
+In his previous game he had a one-hit performance (1-for-5) against the Pirates.

 Tommy Edman Game Info & Props vs. the Pirates